 Assistance from the Freedmen’s Bureau — established in March 1865 to provide relief efforts for thousands of Black and white refugees displaced following the American Civil War — was delayed, and public opinion amongst white Texas elites disfavored Granger’s decision-making.
 He was relieved of his command on Aug.
 6, 1865, six months after assuming the leadership position.

 A Juneteenth celebration in Emancipation Park in Houston's Fourth Ward, 1880.
 Photo courtesy of Wikimedia Commons.

 “Juneteenth” has many celebratory festivities that are rich with the traditions of Texas history.
 Rodeos, pick-up baseball games, horseback riding, and fishing are the most consistent festivities that occur during the celebrations.
 Barbecue, red foods, and red drinks — such as strawberry soda-pop, red velvet cake, and red punch — acknowledge the resilient legacy of enslaved peoples in America.

-On Thursday, archivists from the National Archives discovered what appears to be the original handwritten order, a monumental find considering all previous copies were print copies.
-This news coupled with Congress’ pursuit to make Juneteenth an official federal holiday to reinforce a message of freedom and remember an important chapter in American history.
+On Thursday, June 18, 2020, archivists from the National Archives discovered what appears to be the original handwritten order, a monumental find considering all previous copies were prints.
+This news, coupled with Congress’ pursuit to make Juneteenth an official federal holiday, reinforce a message of freedom and remembrance for an important chapter in American history.